schierlm/BibleMultiConverter/README.md

 structural elements.
 As a consequence, formattings/styles cannot span verse boundaries, and paragraph separators are always inside (or often at the end of) verses.

-Zefania XML, Haggai XML, TheWord, PalmBible+, e-Sword, and also the commercial MfChi format follow this category.
+Zefania XML, Haggai XML, TheWord, PalmBible+, e-Sword, SWORD, most online bible websites, and also the commercial MfChi format follow this category.
 Therefore, the format internally used by this converter follows this category.